GaiaNet-AI/docs/docs/governance/Delegation/how-to-delegate.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Knowledge base from a plain text file
+# How to Delegate

-In this section, we will discuss how to create a vector collection snapshot from a plain text file.
+In this section, we will discuss how to create a vector collection snapshot for optimal retrieval of long-form text documents.
+The approach is to create two columns of text in a CSV file.

+* The first column is the long-form source text from the knowledge document, such as a book chapter or a markdown section.
+* The long-form source text is difficult to search.
+The second column is a "search-friendly" summary of the source text.
+It could contain a list of questions that can be answered by the first column source text.

+We will create a vector snapshot where each vector is computed from the summary text (second column), but the retrieved source text for that vector is from the first column.
 The snapshot file can then be [loaded by a Gaia node as its knowledge base](../../node-guide/customize#select-a-knowledge-base).

-The text file is segmented into multiple chunks by blank lines.
-[See an example](https://huggingface.co/datasets/gaianet/paris/raw/main/paris_chunks.txt).
-Each chunk is turned into a vector, and when retrieved, added to the prompt context for the LLM.
+> We have a simple Python script to build properly formatted CSV files from a set of articles or chapters.
+[See how it works](https://github.com/GaiaNet-AI/embedding-tools/tree/main/csv_embed#create-a-csv-file).

 ## Prerequisites